 Car Electrical Specialists: The Greasy Fingered Computer Nerds of Today’s Automobile

 Robot cars may not yet be a universal reality, but every vehicle built in the last few decades is pretty much a computer on wheels.
 The data driven network pulsing under the hood of today’s automobile is more than just an electrical system; it’s practically a Hal-9000!
-Today’s car electrical specialists are also really just computer nerds who happen to get their hands greasy in your local auto repair shop.
+Today’s car electrical specialists are really just computer nerds who happen to get their hands greasy in your local auto repair shop.
 The car may seem simple, but the way that things really work underneath the hood gets complicated.

-Data to Spot Problems Under the Hood Before They Happen
+Data Can Spot Problems Under the Hood Before They Happen

-That data comes in pretty pretty handy when it comes to self diagnosis.
+Data comes in pretty pretty handy when it comes to self diagnosis.
 As pollution mandates came on board in the 1970s, the National Highway Traffic Safety Administration began to require that cars have ways to monitor the effectiveness of emission and pollutant control systems.
-This standardized an on-board diagnostics protocol that has evolved into the modern car computer today.
+This directive standardized an on-board diagnostics protocol that has evolved into the modern car computer that we have today.

 Consider a Car Diagnostics App to Keep On Top of Things

-The beauty of today’s technology is you often have access to some of the same diagnostic tools our mechanics use in the shop right on your phone.
-You do have to invest in some parts and purchase an app, but plenty of reliable car diagnostics apps are available on both Android and iPhone.
+The beauty of today’s technology is you often have access to some of the same diagnostic tools right on your phone that our mechanics use in the shop.
+You do have to initially invest in some parts and purchase an app, but plenty of reliable car diagnostics apps are available on both Android and iPhone.

 You can use a car diagnostics app to see if that check engine light is just a faulty sensor or a serious problem that needs to be addressed.
 You can also diagnose a range of electrical problems, see if you need a new alternator, as well as check the charge on your battery.